 - Effective oral and written communication skills, including in client interviews and helping persons in crisis.

-- Prioritize work, plan, problem solve, meet deadlines, and work well under pressure.
+- Prioritize work, plan and problem-solve, meet deadlines, and work well under pressure.

-- Fluency in written and spoken Spanish is a plus
+- Fluency in written and spoken Spanish or Arabic is a plus.

 How to Apply

-Email a cover letter, resume, writing sample, and three references (with email addresses and phone numbers) to our Hiring Manager at firstname.lastname@example.org.
+Email a cover letter, resume, writing sample, and three professional references (with email addresses and phone numbers) to our Hiring Manager at firstname.lastname@example.org.
 The subject line should read HBE Attorney.